Chryss Goulandris

-Chryss Goulandris, Lady O'Reilly (born 27 June 1950), also known as Chryssanthie (from the Greek) or Christina, is one of the richest women associated with Ireland, and holds both USA and Greek citizenship.
-For many years, she owned a major horse breeding operation located in Ireland, France and other countries and was Chairperson of the Irish National Stud for over a decade.
-She is the wife of former media and industrial magnate Tony O'Reilly, and is heavily involved with The Ireland Funds.
+Chryssanthie, Lady O'Reilly (née Goulandris; also known as Christina; 27 June 1950 – 23 August 2023) was a Greek-American businesswoman who was one of the richest women associated with Ireland.
+For many years, she owned a major horse breeding operation located in Ireland, France and other countries and was chairperson of the Irish National Stud for over a decade.
+She was the wife of former media and industrial magnate Tony O'Reilly, and was heavily involved with The Ireland Funds.

-Life
+Biography

-She was born in the United States to John Goulandris, a wealthy member of a Greek family of ship owners and operators, and Maria Lemos, from another Greek shipping dynasty.
+Chryss Goulandris was born in the United States to John Goulandris, a wealthy member of a Greek family of ship owners and operators, and Maria Lemos, from another Greek shipping dynasty.
 The family lived at the time in the Savoy Palace Hotel, with homes also in Greece, Connecticut, Switzerland and the Bahamas.

-She grew up primarily in America (on Fifth Avenue, New York), with holidays spent in Greece, chiefly on the family's ancestral home island, Andros.
+She grew up primarily in America (on Fifth Avenue in Manhattan), with holidays spent in Greece, chiefly on the family's ancestral home island, Andros.

-She studied French civilisation and art history at the Sorbonne in Paris, then returned to New York, working in the family offices, her business activities ranging from silver futures trading to horse breeding.
+Goulandris studied French civilisation and art history at the Sorbonne in Paris, then returned to New York, working in the family offices, her business activities ranging from silver futures trading to horse breeding.
+Every year for a decade, she came back to France, where La Louviere stud farm, managed by André Rainjonneau, was her French home.

-She met Tony O'Reilly briefly, with her brother, in Manhattan in 1989, at the Pierre Hotel, his usual base when staying in New York; he was in New York seeking funding for Waterford Wedgwood.
+She met Tony O'Reilly briefly, with her brother Petros Goulandris, in Manhattan in 1989, at the Pierre Hotel, his usual base when staying in New York; he was in New York seeking funding for Waterford Wedgwood.
 They next met in 1990, after O'Reilly invited her to the Heinz 57 race in Dublin that year (she knew Ireland because of horse racing and breeding and was already considering buying a stud farm there), and a relationship developed, with the two becoming a couple in Lyford Cay the following Easter.

-On September 14, 1991, they were married in the Bahamas, Goulandris's first marriage and O'Reilly's second.
-At the time, O'Reilly was said to be worth around $520 million and Goulandris $450 million, though some reports said the latter was worth more than the former.
+On 14 September 1991, they were married in the Bahamas, Goulandris's first marriage and O'Reilly's second.
+At the time, their personal fortunes was each said to be around $500 million.

-In 1996, Tony O'Reilly bid $2.6 million for the 40 carat diamond engagement ring of Jacqueline Onassis, to give as a gift to Goulandris, who had known the Onassis family, and she, with some Heinz executives, made a naming gift in her husband's honor in 1999 with the O'Reilly Theater in Pittsburgh.
+In 1996, Tony O'Reilly bid $2.6 million for the 40 carat diamond engagement ring of Jacqueline Onassis, to give as a gift to Goulandris, who had known the Onassis family, and she, with some H. J. Heinz Company executives, made a naming gift in her husband's honour in 1999 with the O'Reilly Theater in Pittsburgh.

+Goulandris died suddenly in Normandy on 23 August 2023, at the age of 73 (she had been receiving treatment for breast cancer but had been attending the horse sales in Deauville the previous day and had mingled with buyers and sellers from Ireland and elsewhere earlier in the week).